alexziweiwang/ClouderOut_v1/TaskLog.md

-## This log file records any task/effort working/worked on but not reflected on code or uploaded diagrams (for example, time taken and end results for designing code architectures or visual elements, or time taken for a larger scope of research on product perspective)
+## This log file records any task/effort working/worked on but not reflected on code or uploaded diagrams yet (for example, time taken and end results for designing code architectures or visual elements, or time taken for a larger scope of research on product perspective)

 ### Format:
 [Date(YYYY/Month/DD)]:[Task Done]. [(optional) Description or detail].